 Teachings and Talks

-We are glad to collaborate with Vana Foundation Talk Series by Ratnashree Ji on ‘What is a Buddha & History of Buddhism in India’, starting from 26th January, 2019 to 3rd February, 2019 at New Delhi, Mumbai, Pune and Bengaluru.
+We were glad to collaborate with Vana Foundation Talk Series by Ratnashree Ji on ‘What is a Buddha & History of Buddhism in India’, on 3rd February, 2019 at Bengaluru.

 Ratnashree Ji was born in Kathmandu, Nepal in 1949.
 He is a master of the Rime school of Vajrayana Buddhism, with a special emphasis on the Sakya teachings.
 He also maintains a keen interest in both Zen and Theravada practices, and one of his aims is to make available all aspects of the Buddha dharma to those interested in studying and practising it.
 As such, he promotes a non-sectarian and universal Buddhist tradition, where all lineages and traditions of Buddhist practices are respected.

 While his Hindu background has facilitated his teachings and interactions in Nepal, his wide knowledge of western philosophy and psychology makes his style especially suited for western and western-oriented students.

 Although he is under a strict practice schedule in retreat, he has always found time to disseminate his teachings, primarily in the form of written discourses, which are translated and read by his chief disciple, Narayan Prasad.
 Three volumes of these teachings, entitled “Bodhipushpanjali” (The Flower Garland of Wisdom) have so far been compiled and published.

 We, at Prajnadhara, were delighted to be a part of His Holiness the 14th Dalai Lama’s teachings on 11th and 12th of August, 2018 in Bangalore on ‘Courage and Compassion in the 21st Century’ and ‘Indian Wisdom in the modern World’.
 He addressed 800 people on each day of the event.